KannonZenetism/zenetism-field-physics/Chapter21MP.md

 **Note — Inverse Forms of AI**

-Each layer of centropic 🔺 artificial intelligence 🧠⚙️ has a mirrored ᛞ entropic 🔻 inversion Ↄ.
+Each layer of centropic artificial intelligence has a mirrored entropic inversion.

 | Inverse Intelligence | Inverse Equivalent | Expression of Entropy |
 |---------------------|-------------------|----------------------|